Sharon Duggal

 Sharon Duggal writes novels and short stories.
 Her second novel, Should We Fall Behind (2020, Bluemoose Books) was shortlisted for the Royal Society of Literature’s 2021 Encore Award, selected for Between the Covers, BBC television’s flagship book show and chosen as a Prima Magazine Book of the Year.
 Her debut, The Handsworth Times was The Morning Star’s Fiction Book of the Year 2016 and selected as the Brighton City Reads Big Read in 2017.
-Her short fiction appears in anthologies on and offline including The Book of Birmingham, Visual Verse, and Love Bites: Fiction Inspired by Pete Shelley and Buzzcocks.
-Sharon has recently completed her third novel and is now planning a fourth.
+Her short fiction appears in anthologies including The Book of Birmingham, Visual Verse, and Love Bites: Fiction Inspired by Pete Shelley and Buzzcocks.
+Sharon’s third novel, Light Across the Plains will be published in October 2026.

 Should We Fall Behind: